rhkdck1/RmcCoin/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN MICRO

 It is possible to run Bitcoin Core as a Tor hidden service, and connect to such services.